kiron-ang/lonestarimmunity/readme.txt

 Hi, Dr. Wilkerson!

-Initially, I wanted to use Tableau to create an interactive visualization for this assignment.
+Initially, I wanted to use Tableau to create an interactive data visualization for this assignment.
 However, I became frustrated by the lack of control offered.
 So, I created a website using GitHub Pages and implemented a data visualization with the D3 JavaScript library.
-Please view my interactive visualization at kiron-ang.github.io/LoneStarImmunity.
+Please view my final deliverable at kiron-ang.github.io/LoneStarImmunity.

-The dataset, available at www.dshs.texas.gov/immunizations/data/school/coverage, contains data for 1,549 school districts in the state of Texas, encompassing both public and private schools.
+The dataset, available at www.dshs.texas.gov/immunizations/data/school/coverage, contains data for 1,549 school districts in the state of Texas, encompassing public and private schools.
 Some of the columns contain numerical information regarding the percentage of seventh graders in the school district that have a particular vaccine.
-I originally wanted to display this data in a map of Texas, so users can quickly identify areas of interest.
+I originally wanted to display this data in a map of Texas, so users can quickly identify geographical areas of interest.

 However, I realized that the majority of users will only care about schools in their immediate vicinity.
 If I am a parent in Houston, I will only care about schools in Harris County, since it is unlikely for me